widemangojutsu/theghostinthemachine/README.md

 Starting with determining the "Draw on liqudity"

-Up or down with logistic regression.
+We have choosen logistic fregression for up or down in price. and have used XGboost classification to help.

-If there was more time, try more models and more terminolgy.
+If there was more time, try more models and more ICT terminolgy and trading logic.